Warworld Saga

 "Warworld Saga" is a Superman crossover story arc published by DC Comics in March 2021.
-The series is co-written by Phillip Kennedy Johnson and Grant Morrison with artwork by Sami Basri, Adriana Melo, and Miguel Mendoca.
+The series is written by Phillip Kennedy Johnson with artwork by Sami Basri, Adriana Melo, Miguel Mendoca, and Ricardo Federici.
+Grant Morrison wrote a prelude limited series called Superman and the Authority that set up the events of the Warworld Saga.

 Teased in Future State, the story arc is told in Action Comics and Superman.
 The event was received with critical acclaim, with critics calling it the best Action Comics event of all time, and praising Philip Kennedy Johnson's world-building, the art, action, and characters.

 Publication history

 The story arc has been teased in Future State: Superman Worlds at War where Superman is captured by Mongul and is forced to be in a gladiator match.
 The Superman line of books also had been developing several plot threads involving Superman's supporting characters: Action Comics #1029-1036 focuses on Superman learning the truth about Mongul; Superman and the Authority focused on Superman trying to assemble a team to confront Warworld; and Superman: Son of Kal-El #3 focused on Superman's relationship with his son.